 Matt Hands, Business Director, Insurance

-The Statutory Accident Benefits Schedule (SABS), is a requirement on all auto insurance policies across Canada (except Newfoundland and Labrador), with provincial variations on types of compensation and their scheduled amounts payable.
+The Statutory Accident Benefits Schedule (SABS), is a requirement on all auto insurance policies across Canada (except Newfoundland and Labrador), with provincial variations on types and of compensation and their scheduled amounts payable.
 Accident benefits are sometimes called “Section B” benefits depending on where you live.

 Accident benefit payouts are the costliest of any submitted claim including third-party liability, DCPD, and collision.

 Death and funeral benefits

 Everyone involved in an incident related to an insured vehicle or vehicles is eligible for accident benefits, even an at-fault driver.
 Accident benefits payouts come from the auto insurance provider of the at-fault vehicle or vehicles involved in an incident.
 That means whether you’re the driver, a passenger, a pedestrian, a cyclist struck while sharing the road, or even a family member who suffered losses as a result of an accident, you are eligible.
 Each party will file a claim with the insurance company of the at-fault vehicle.